wonder-mice/d3-flame-graph/TASKS.md

 - [x] [Layout] Computed height is incorrect (off by 1)
 - [x] Why parents of hidden HLed nodes are not HLed?
 - [x] In StructureView certain states, like maxDeltaChanged are handled incorrectly
-- [ ] Ensure updateTooltipPosition is as high/late in hierarchy as possible.
 - [x] How not to loose hover state because we don't have source of truth for it.
 And the one source of truth we do have is outside of node tree.
 - [x] Small appearance changes need to be able to specify list of impacted nodes, so we don't need to go through all of them
 - [x] Who and when should set nodeFlagTiny flag?